LukeGall/Level-4-Solo-Project/plan.md

 * **Week 4** Create basic board interaction and then Focus on getting marbles to 'drop' and follow logic of the board.
 Lit review of other online games
 * **Week 5** Improve appearance of board, add marbles into a next step style of loop instead of just rushing to the end.
 Spend time on lit review.
 Add marbles to the screen when falling.
 * **Week 6** Update wiki about code documentation.
 Continue lit review for background.
 More board appearance improvement.
-* **Week 7** Board appearance and main page creation then maybe addition of images for parts and ability to maybe open up puzzles
+* **Week 7** Board appearance and main page creation then maybe addition of images for parts and ability to maybe open up puzzles.
+* **Week 8** Create of unit and e2e tests that will allow some basic refactoring before new features get added, work on some icons for the pieces.
-* **Week 8** Allow the creation and saving of different puzzles for the board to follow that can then be uploaded online to create a puzzle community.
+* **Week 9** Allow the creation and saving of different puzzles for the board to follow that can then be uploaded online to create a puzzle community.
 Default puzzles should be made.
-Spend a little bit of time making images for the ball and or pieces.
-* **Week 9** Allow ranking and comments of different puzzles as well as solution checking when submitting a puzzle
+* **Week 10** Allow ranking and comments of different puzzles.
-* **Week 10** Focus on appearance of game and maybe try to introduce some animations to add polish
 * **Week 11 [PROJECT WEEK]** Clean up code, clean up appearance, work on any bugs
 * **Week 12 [PROJECT WEEK]** Ensure code is easy to use, run, and is in a clean state.
 Status report submitted.